wp-plugins/nextgen-facebook/readme.txt

 = HashTags =

-**(New in Version 6.15.0)** NGFB Open Graph+ can also include tag names as hastags in the Open Graph / Rich Pin description, tweet text and social captions.
+**(New in Version 6.15.0)** NGFB Open Graph+ can include tag names as hastags in the Open Graph / Rich Pin description, tweet text and social captions.

 = Optional Social Buttons =